greenmtnit/windows-scripts/Windows 11 Self Service Upgrade/README.md

 ## Steps

+### Read and Update the Scripts
+You are responsible for reading, understanding, and testing all scripts before deployment.

+Be warned that some alerts, file paths, etc. may use our company name.
+You'll want to change these.

 ### Deploy Windows 11 Compatibility Check Script
 Deploy the [Windows 11 Compatibility Check Script](https://github.com/greenmtnit/windows-scripts/blob/main/Check-Windows11Support.ps1) via Syncro.
 Recommended: add the script as a Setup Script in Syncro policies so it will run on every machine added to Syncro.